itmoh/clearcode/slides.md

 % Maksym Tarasenko

-# CLEAN CODE

-## Why we should care
+# Why we should care

-- Do not afraid of changes in code base
+- Bussiness do not give a f..k about code
-- Better motivation
 - You work is not to write code, which work.
 You work is to write code, that others can maintain
+	- Code is communication
   - We more read code than write
+- Do not afraid of changes in code base
+- Better motivation
+- Is easier and cheaper to maintain
+- It is most likely correct

 # Qualities of clear code